infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/sustainability_lab/Day-1/01_choose_animal.md

 ---
 title: "2 - Choose Your Animal"
-tags: ["minecraft", "sustainability", "day1"]
+tags: ["minecraft", "sustainability"]
 ---

 # Choose Your Animal

 Pick a special animal companion for your adventure.
-Teleport to the biome where it naturally lives and start building a small shelter for it.
+Build a small shelter or habitat that fits its natural environment.

 ## Next Steps